I manage my money myself.

 Figure 2: The machine learning pipeline used in AIM

-Source: BlackRock Systematic, as of July 2023.
+Source: BlackRock Systematic, as of December 2024.
 Model construction process provided for illustrative purposes only and is subject to change without notice.

 The machine learning pipeline described above involves non-linear transformations of the input signals, making it difficult to link model predictions with corresponding input signals.
 Model interpretability is important not only for performance attribution, but also to guide model development (diagnosing data issues, identifying appropriate feature transformations, etc.).
 To solve for this challenge, machine learning researchers often turn to explanation models, which are interpretable approximations of the original model.
 In AIM, we have adopted an additive attribution approach based on Shapley regressions,3 which produces a decomposition of the prediction value into a sum of individual signal contributions.

-Figure 3 illustrates the model’s view of an individual signal in the Systematic Investment Team’s library that measures stock-specific volatility.
+Figure 3 illustrates a model’s view of an individual signal in the Systematic Investment Team’s library that measures stock-specific volatility.
 The plot displays values representing the level of stock volatility on the horizontal axis against the corresponding contribution to the alpha forecast on the vertical axis.
 The individual points on the graph represent assets in the investible universe.
 If we were to fit a linear model, the points in the graph would lie on a straight line.
 However, as evident in the figure, the model discovers a non-linear, asymmetric relationship between volatility and stock returns.
 This model discovery is consistent with evidence in the economic literature, namely that the empirical relationship between historical volatility and expected returns is negative.4,5

 Figure 3: The model discovers an asymmetric relationship between volatility and stock returns